-Community Education Provider Networks (CEPN’s) are “collaborative networks of service and education providers working together across a geographic footprint with the shared purpose of creating the right workforce to support the delivery of population health outcomes”.
+Community Education Provider Networks (CEPN’s) also known as training hubs are “collaborative networks of service and education providers working together across a geographic footprint with the shared purpose of creating the right workforce to support the delivery of population health outcomes”.

 At a time of unprecedented increased demand and significantly constrained resources, there are large gaps in workforce both in our GPs and Practice Nurses.
-In our area, many GPs and nurses are intending to quit in the next 5 years and we need to be recruiting around 20 Practice Nurses each year, every year just to stand still.
+In our area, many GPs, practice nurses and managers are intending to retire in the next 5 years, we need to be recruiting around 20 Practice Nurses each year, every year just to stand still.
 Many of the reasons why people want to leave have been already been well documented and our CEPN will try and address the issues raised.

 In Somerset, Devon and Cornwall the CEPN’s have been linked to the Academic Health Science Network (AHSN SW).
 These three CEPN areas have agreed some general priorities and outcomes generic to all 3 groups.
 The AHSN(SW) have appointed a full time regional project manager to work with the local CEPNs to deliver the following: